jooby-project/jooby/md/README.md

 Jooby uses [semantic versioning](http://semver.org/) for releases.

 API is considered unstable while release version is: ```0.x.x``` and it might changes and/or broke without previous notification.
+This might sounds terrible but isn't.
+Jooby is plain Java there, then any change on the API will be reported by the Java Compiler :)

 {{quickstart.md}}